ikatyal2110/codepath-prework/README.md

 Additional functionality:
 - There is another button that would change the labels' text color to a random color
-- Clicking the buttons triggers a sound effect
+- Clicking the buttons trigger a sound effect

 ## Video Walkthrough